 When the Romans arrived and conquered Greece, the May Day celebration continued to exist in some form but it was slightly changed, since both Romans and ancient Greeks believed that flowers represent the beauty of the gods and bring power, glory, happiness and health.

 Over the centuries, the original meaning of May Day was altered and the ancient Greek customs survived as mere folk traditions.
-May Day is one of the few holidays without any religious content and is celebrated in most European nations.
+May Day is one of the few holidays without any religious content whatsoever, and it is celebrated in most European nations.

 When the fire is lit, the women dance around in a large circle singing folk songs about May and spring.
-The young children wet their hair and clothes and jump over the fire as a symbolic act that will keep away winter and disease.
+The young children wet their hair and clothes and jump over the fire as a symbolic act which is intended to keep away winter and disease.
+Happy May Day!